Positively ratioed representations: Vanishing of entropy and a systolic inequality

 \subsection{A systolic inequality}

 The goal of this section is to prove Theorem \ref{main theorem}.
 The constant $C$ that arises from our proof is $400\cdot 3^{3g-3+n}+96$.
-We will divide the proof of Theorem \ref{main theorem} into two lemmas.
-The first lemma gives us the first inequality.
+We will divide the proof of Theorem \ref{main theorem} into three lemmas.
+The first two lemmas give us the first inequality.